laerthe-souza/ea-sports-championships-api/README.md

 # EA Sports FC Championship - Organization and Management

-This project is a server api for organizing and managing EA Sports FC championships.
+This project is a server API for organizing and managing EA Sports FC championships.
 It allows players to register, join championships, and track their performance through detailed rounds and scoreboards.

 ## Features:
 - **Player management**: Players can register with name, email, and password.